Interested in homeschooling in South Carolina? Don’t know where to start?

 South Carolina is not a “notification” or “letter of intent” state.
 (Contrary to what people may tell you.)

-You’re not required to notify, send a “letter of intent,” or a “letter of withdrawal” to the local school, school district, SC Department of Education, or any other state organization.
+You’re not required to notify anyone, send a “letter of intent,” or a “letter of withdrawal” to the local school, school district, SC Department of Education, or any other state organization.

 If you’ve already registered with your local school district, or you were enrolled in the public schools the previous year, you’ll need to officially withdraw your students.
 Take a copy of your homeschool association membership letter with you in case they ask for proof of homeschooling.

 If your children have never attended a SC public school, then there’s no need to officially withdraw your students (since they were never registered to begin with).
 Just register with a homeschool association.

 If your children were previously enrolled in a private school, or you’re transferring to SC from another state, then you don’t need to notify anyone.
 Just register with a homeschool association.